 Step 2: Start learning and writing

-At this point you may have lots of questions in your head, one of them being: “Which language should I learn?”.
+At this point, you may have lots of questions in your head, one of them being: “Which language should I learn?”.
 From my experience, programming languages aren’t like the languages that we are used to, such as English, Spanish or French.
-The best way to learn is by building up and working your through them – once you know a couple, you understand the logic (yes, it’s my favourite word for today) behind them and learning new ones is relatively easier.
+The best way to learn is by building up and working your way through them – once you know a couple, you understand the logic (yes, it’s my favourite word for today) behind them and learning new ones is relatively easier.

 There are lots of different courses that you can take, but the one that I’ve found the most practical is by Codecademy.
-In a few short courses, you can learn the basics of various languages (from HTML and CSS, to Ruby on Rails and Python) and build a few small projects yourself.
+In a few short courses, you can learn the basics of various languages (from HTML and CSS to Ruby on Rails and Python) and build a few small projects yourself.
 It is really amazing and I will dedicate a blog post to it very soon.

 Another course that I’m taking is Developer Bootcamp by Rob Dey, that I wrote about the other day.
 It’s awesome, it takes you through the basics and builds up, preparing you to freelance as a developer!
 How cool is that?
-Rob Dey is amazing at explaining things and he makes sure you understand the way Internet works before proceeding with complicated stuff.
-This course uses Codecademy courses as your homework, so I you start with this one, you will end up using both resources.
+Rob Dey is amazing at explaining things and he makes sure you understand the way the Internet works before proceeding with complicated stuff.
+This course uses Codecademy courses as your homework, so I recommend for you to start with this one, you will end up using both resources.

-Step 3: Decide on what you want to do and go more indepth
+Step 3: Decide on what you want to do and go more in-depth

 I am not there myself yet, so I can only guess what one should do at this point.
 But I will let you know, so watch this space 😉

-The reason why I’m recommending courses is because there is so much information out there, but when you’re just starting, it’s hard to connect the dots together.
+The reason why I’m recommending courses is that there is so much information out there, but when you’re just starting, it’s hard to connect the dots together.
 You almost need someone to take your hand and guide you through this experience until you know enough to walk on your own and won’t get sidetracked or discouraged.